Building a Client Education Portal: The Secret to Long-Term Law Firm Success

 • Visually aligned with your brand

-The best education portals offer actionable, jargon-free, and user-focused content.
-Start by brainstorming the most common client questions and concerns for each practice area.
+The top education portals deliver practical, jargon-free, user-centric information.
+Your list may include the most common client questions and concerns for each practice area.

 Content ideas include:

-• Step-by-step case timelines (e.g., “What to Expect During a Divorce Case”)
+• Detailed case timelines (“Stages in a Tufts Divorce Case”)

 • FAQ sections for each service